Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Decomposition spaces

 These groupoids form a simplicial object: the outer face maps delete the bottom or the top layer, and the inner face maps join adjacent layers.
 The degeneracy maps insert an empty layer (i.e.~duplicate an admissible cut).
-The simplicial identities are obviously verified, and one can easily check that $\mathbf H$ is in fact a decomposition space.
+The simplicial identities are obviously verified, and one can easily check that $\dstrees$ is in fact a decomposition space.
 Having the pullback

-means any tree with two compatible admissible cuts ($\in H_3$) is uniquely determined by a pair of elements in $H_2$ with common image in $H_1$ (under the indicated face maps).
+means any tree with two compatible admissible cuts ($\in \dstrees_3$) is uniquely determined by a pair of elements in $\dstrees_2$ with common image in $\dstrees_1$ (under the indicated face maps).
 For example, the following picture represents elements corresponding to each other in the four groupoids.

-The horizontal maps join the top two layers (i.e.~forget the uppermost admissible cut).
-The vertical maps forget the bottom layer.
+The horizontal maps join layers one and two (i.e.~forget the first admissible cut).
+The vertical maps discard the last layer.
 Clearly the diagram commutes.
 To reconstruct the tree with two admissible cuts (upper right-hand corner), most of the information is already available in the upper left-hand corner, namely the underlying tree and one of the cuts.
-But the remaining cut is precisely available in the lower right-hand corner, and their common image in $H_1$ says precisely how this missing piece of information is to be implanted.
+But the remaining cut is precisely available in the lower right-hand corner, and their common image in $\dstrees_1$ says precisely how this missing piece of information is to be implanted.

-Note that $H_\bullet$ is not a Segal space: in the diagram above there is a forest with a cut where the two layers do \emph{not} determine the forest.
+Note that $\dstrees$ is not a Segal space: in the diagram above there is a forest with a cut where the two layers do \emph{not} determine the forest.
 Thus the square

 is not a pullback square as required by the Segal condition~\ref{segalpqr}~(4) (with $p=q=1$). \end{blanko}

 \begin{blanko}{Alternative formulations of the pullback condition.} To verify the conditions of the definition, it will in fact be sufficient to check a smaller collection of squares.
 On the other hand, the definition will imply that many other squares of interest are pullbacks too.
 The formulation in terms of active and inert maps is preferred both for practical reasons and for its conceptual simplicity compared to the smaller or larger collections of squares.